pR0Ps/website/README.md

     `git init --bare`

-2. Setup a site configuration file that includes all configuration files in the repositories `web_config` directory.
+2. Setup a site configuration file that includes all configuration files in the repositories `out/_conf` directory.
 Ex:

     ```
-    include [path to website]/web_config/*.conf;
+    include [path to website]/out/_conf/*.conf;
     ```

 3. Modify `/etc/sudoers` (with `visudo`) to allow the user to restart the webserver (and any other commands in `post-update` that need root)